wfailla/un-orchestrator/orchestrator/README.md

 The Universal Node orchestrator (un-orchestrator) is the main component of the Universal Node (UN).
-It handles the orchestration of compute and network resources within a UN, hence managing the complete lifecycle of computing containers (e.g., VMs, Docker, DPDK processes, native environment) and networking primitives (e.g., OpenFlow rules, logical switching instances, etc).
+It handles the orchestration of compute and network resources within a UN, hence managing the complete lifecycle of computing containers (e.g., VMs, Docker, DPDK processes) and networking primitives (e.g., OpenFlow rules, logical switching instances, etc).
 It receives commands through a REST API according to the Network Functions Forwarding Graph (NF-FG) formalism, and takes care of implementing them on